Only For Mock Interview Enquires Call on +918988882020, +918988884949

 How to Prepare For IAS After 12th ?

-For those who are willing to become IAS officer after 12th and if you just passed 12th class examination and now you want to be an IAS officer you are at very correct stage to start preparation for UPSC.
-After 12th you may not be eligible for the examination but it’s the perfect time to start preparation for UPSC- CSE.
-For appearing in examination one must know about some things before starting preparation such as: qualification, age limit, number of attempts, syllabus etc. UPSC after 12th takes some time because minimum qualification for appearing in examination is Graduation in any subject.
-And also minimum age for appearing in the examination is 21 years, so after 12th one can start preparation for the examination but cannot apply for it.
+For those who are willing to become IAS officers after 12th and if you just passed 12th class examination and now you want to be an IAS officer you are at the very correct stage to start preparation for UPSC.
+After 12th you may not be eligible for the examination but it’s the perfect time to start preparation for UPSC CSE.
+For appearing in examinations one must know about some things before starting preparation such as qualification, age limit, number of attempts, syllabus etc. UPSC after 12th takes some time because the minimum qualification for appearing in examination is Graduation in any subject.
+And also the minimum age for appearing in the examination is 21 years, So after 12th one can start preparation for the examination but cannot apply for it.
+While graduation is essential, starting your UPSC journey right after 12th gives you a longer, more strategic preparation period, increasing your chances of success in the highly competitive CSE.

 UPSC Civil Services Examination